Rising-Stars-by-Sunshine/STATS201_Aida/README.md

   </kbd>
 </p>

-## Aida Camacho Ponce de Leon 👩‍💻🌎
+## Aida Camacho Ponce de León 👩‍💻🌎

 Hi!
 I'm Aida, originally from 🇲🇽 Mexico.
 I am form the class of 2026 at Duke Kunshan University.
 My major is Computation & Design with a track in Social Policy.
 Academically speaking, I have a deep passion for 💻📚 computational and statistical applications to social science issues, particularly 🌱 environmental policy.
 I am greatly interested in the intersection between computational and statistical sciences and social science.